soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 * "Skepticism"$^2$
 * "Societal Tranquility"$^2$

-These metrics were calculated according to []()$^1$ and [Allison (2021)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245231)$^2$.
+These metrics were calculated according to Ingelhart (2005)[1] and Allison (2021)[2], for metrics indicated by $^1$ and $^2$ respectively.
 We note that because of the coding of answers to the questionnaire some considerable *preprocessing* was necessary to construct these metrics.
 Our preprocessing pipeline is available as a [Github repository](https://github.com/BeimnetGirma/wvs-data).

 The above metrics are intended to aggregate the answers to several questions in order to provide a more general insight into a country's values.
 For example, is a country more traditional or secular?

 In addition to the metrics we also provide question and answer pairs for the chatbot.
-These are intended to provide insight into the data and the metrics which can be found in the [WVS_qualities](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx) spreadsheet.
+These are intended to provide insight into the data and can be found in the [WVS_qualities](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx) spreadsheet.

 ## Model